Our in-house compost toilet guru Martin, will help explain everything:

 Due to the volume of liquid being relatively small (under 10 litres per day), the soak-away pit for urine doesn’t have to be very big.

-Some building professionals may point you towards a filter bed (aka infiltration bed), but they are really designed for larger runoffs and are not needed for the very small amount of urine that a urine-diverting toilet will create.
+Some building professionals may point you towards soakaway crates or a filter bed (aka infiltration bed), but they are really designed for larger runoffs and are not needed for the very small amount of urine that a urine-diverting toilet will create.
 However, ground conditions or usage may dictate that you need something larger.

-The soak-away pit should ideally be dedicated to urine only and not shared with other outputs like rainwater run off from roofs or other sources.
+The soak-away pit should ideally be dedicated to urine only and not shared with other outputs like sinks, showers, rainwater run off from roofs or other sources.
 Because the soakaway is only dealing with urine, there should be no odours coming back up the urine pipe, however, if you wish to fit a trap, you should consider installing an inline trap (such as a HEPVO trap) or a U bend in an accessible location in the urine pipe.

 Because the urine is being discharged underground, there will be no odours detected above ground, and microbes and bacteria will start to colonise the area and feed off the nutrients in the urine.